Continuing Education Activity

 The rapid changes in reproductive hormones like estradiol and progesterone following delivery can be the potential stressor in susceptible women, and these changes can lead to the onset of depressive symptoms.
 Oxytocin and prolactin also play an important role in the pathogenesis of PPD.
 These hormones regulate the milk let-down reflex as well as the synthesis of breast milk.
 It is often observed that failure to lactate and the onset of PPD occur at the same time.
 Low levels of oxytocin are particularly observed in PPD and unwanted early weaning.
 During the third trimester, lower levels of oxytocin are associated with increased depressive symptoms during pregnancy and following delivery.

 Postpartum depression is diagnosed when at least five depressive symptoms are present for at least 2 weeks.
-In Diagnostic and Statistical Manual of Mental Disorders (DSM–5), postpartum depression is considered when a patient has a major depressive episode along with the peripartum-onset, and it is not mentioned as a separate disease.
+In the Diagnostic and Statistical Manual of Mental Disorders (DSM–5), postpartum depression is considered when a patient has a major depressive episode along with the peripartum-onset, and it is not mentioned as a separate disease.
 By definition, it is defined as a major depressive episode with the onset of pregnancy or within 4 weeks of delivery.
 The nine symptoms are present almost every day and represent a change from the previous routine.
 The diagnosis should include either depression or anhedonia (loss of interest), in addition to the five symptoms to be diagnosed.

 These symptoms can lead to significant distress and/or impairment.
 Furthermore, these symptoms are not attributable to a substance or medical condition.
 A psychotic disorder does not cause the episode, nor has been a prior manic or hypomanic episode.